 Wieliczka Salt Mine reaches a depth of 327 meters.
-It comprises kilometers long corridors, several underground lakes, and dozens of chambers carved out of the rock salt, including the beautiful Chapel of Saint Kinga.
+It comprises kilometers-long corridors, several underground lakes, and dozens of chambers carved out of rock salt, including the beautiful Chapel of Saint Kinga.
 Located at 135 meters depth, this chapel is dedicated to Saint Kinga, the patron saint of salt miners in and around the former Polish capital.
-It resembles a large gallery where paintings, historic statues, and mythical figures in the distant past are on display.
+It resembles a large gallery where paintings, historic statues, and mythical figures from the distant past are on display.
 Yet the only difference is that every single artwork is made of rock salt.

 Tips for visiting Krakow

 - There is a complicated ticketing process for the sights on Wawel Hill.
 You will need one ticket for the Royal Castle and there is a separate fee for each of its exhibitions.
 Another ticket is required for the Wawel Cathedral.
 The same goes for other areas.

-- Wieliczka Salt Mine is located just 10 kilometres from Krakow and easily accessible by trains.
+- Wieliczka Salt Mine is located just 10 kilometers from Krakow and is easily accessible by train.
 Take the train from Dworzec Główny (Central Station) to Wieliczka Rynek Kopalnia.
 The whole trip takes about 20 minutes and costs around 5€.

 - Another option is taking Bus 304 to Wieliczka Kopalnia Soli.
 Buses depart in the vicinity of the shopping mall Galeria Krakowska.
-Krakow transport tickets are valid on public buses travelling from the city to Wieliczka.
+Krakow transport tickets are valid on public buses traveling from the city to Wieliczka.

 - Admission to the salt mine is about 21€.
 A guide is included.
 Due to its popularity, it is recommended to book the ticket online in advance.
 Taking photos in the St. Kinga’s Chapel requires another ticket which can be purchased inside the mine.

 - Please note: the whole walking tour takes around 1-2 hours (around 3 kilometers) and there are a lot of steps.